singuliere/enough/docs/monitoring_architecture.rst

 master to clients, so you can absolutely forget the ugly "NRPE commands" files.

-Our master server deploiement is defined in ``molecule/icinga/roles/icinga2``.
+Our master server deployment is defined in ``molecule/icinga/roles/icinga2``.

-Our client deploiement is defined in ``molecule/icinga/roles/icinga2_client``.
+Our client deployment is defined in ``molecule/icinga/roles/icinga2_client``.

 By the way, executables checks are still managed locally on each computer, as well as required sudo perms.
 To deploy it, a common role is defined in